-Mary Margaret Hansen is a visual artist, writer, photographer and inveterate blogger.
+Mary Margaret Hansen is a visual artist, writer, photographer, and inveterate blogger.
 For 50+ years, she’s held a camera lens over her left eye and her fingers on a keyboard, telling stories with both images and prose.
-Recent collages were shown in fall 2018 at Mother Dog Studios.
+Her collages were shown in Fall 2018 at Mother Dog Studios.

-Hansen has shown work in solo and group exhibitions, produced site-specific installations in Houston and Marfa, and served as lead artist for a City of Houston public art project.
+Hansen has shown work in solo and group exhibitions in numerous venues, produced site-specific installations in Houston and Marfa, and served as lead artist for a City of Houston public art project.
 In 2015, she collaborated on a photographic installation for FotoFest, using images from a trove of nude pictures she and a friend took of one another in the early 1980s.
 In tandem with this exhibition, they hosted a weekend of public conversations about women made visible with a camera.

-Hansen says her passions are printing photographs from negatives, assembling photo collages and crafting personal essays with a memoir in mind.
+Her passions are printing photographs from negatives, assembling photo collages, and crafting personal essays with a memoir in mind.
 Not a day goes by that she does not look for connections between and among images and words.